 Disclaimer: This article contains affiliate links meaning I earn a portion of every sale made using my discount code.
 This helps support my blog and allows me to provide you with more free recipes and photography resources.

-Foodtography School is an online food photography course hosted by Sarah Crawford (formerly Fennel) of Broma Bakery.
-Through its easy-to-digest videos, it covers 5 crucial units that serve as a base for anyone trying to break into the food photography industry or just pick up an exciting new hobby.
+Foodtography School is an online food photography course created by Sarah Crawford (formerly Fennel) of Broma Bakery.
+Through its easy-to-digest videos, it covers 7 crucial units that serve as a base for anyone trying to break into the food photography industry or just pick up an exciting new hobby.

 I’ve been raving about this course ever since I first took it in 2018.
 Back then I had just moved from The Netherlands to the UK where I worked in my social media job and just took the course for fun, not knowing what it would bring.

 Fast-forward to today, I’m enjoying a fulfilling and successful career as a food photographer!